Metaswitch/sprout/docs/Development.md

 ## Getting the Code

-The sprout code is all in the `sprout` repository, and its submodules, which are in the `modules` subdirectory.
+The sprout/bono code is all in the `sprout` repository, and its submodules, which are in the `modules` subdirectory.

 To get all the code, clone the sprout repository with the `--recursive` flag to